-Masters of Public Policy student Katie Naylor interning in New Delhi.

 Graduate students register for the corresponding HNKLY graduate internship credit (6910, 6911, or 6912) to be eligible to participate in the internship.
 Individual programs and departments determine according to their criteria and standards if and how the internship credit will be applied to students’ graduate coursework and requirements.

-General Information and costs
+General Information & Costs

-- To be eligible for graduate internships through The Hinckley Institute of Politics, applicants must be current students in good-standing in one of the three participating graduate programs and must meet each program’s specific GPA and completed credits requirements at the time of application.
+- To be eligible for graduate internships through The Hinckley Institute of Politics, applicants must be current students in good-standing in one of the five participating graduate programs and must meet each program’s specific GPA and completed credits requirements at the time of application.

-- Most university-run Washington, D.C. internship programs charge students thousands of dollars to participate in their programs.
+- Most university-run Washington, DC, internship programs charge students thousands of dollars to participate in their programs.
 The Hinckley Institute, however, has created a program where a student’s financial status should not inhibit his or her ability to serve.
 Accordingly, the Hinckley interest guarantees students a national leading MINIMUM scholarship of approximately $850/month to cover living expenses.

-In addition, the Hinckley Institute heavily subsidizes housing costs.
+- In addition, the Hinckley Institute heavily subsidizes housing costs.
 (Total rent cost is $800/month, the HIP covers $400/month and charges the student $400/month).

-- Subsidized housing is available at Park Place apartments for only $400/month.
+The subsidized housing is available at Park Place apartments for only $400/month.
 Four to five students share a two-bedroom, furnished apartment.
-Occasionally, the Hinckley Insitute allows non-University of Utah students to stay in the student apartments for $800/month.
+Occasionally, the Hinckley Institute allows non-University of Utah students to stay in the student apartments for $800/month.
 All students are required to put down a non-refundable $100 down payment before they occupy the apartments, which will be applied towards their rent.

-- Students must register for graduate internship credit.
+- Students MUST register for graduate internship credit.

 - See course listings for applicable tuition costs and program fees.